 In May and June, college-age students like my sons, and high school students head into the workforce to earn some money.
 The Ontario Ministry of Labour (MOL) tells us, workers new to their job, including young workers, are three times more likely to be injured in the first month than at any other time.
 They’re also frequently doing the kind of work – like my sons – that involves physical tasks, tools, equipment and vehicles that place them at greater risk.

-There are fantastic resources in every province promoting young worker safety.
-Look for the new campaign from Parachute Canada, www.safe4life.work, and watch out for new materials this month from Ontario’s Workplace Safety and Prevention Services under their program “Bring Safety Home”.
+There are fantastic resources in every province promoting young worker safety, including new materials this month from Ontario’s Workplace Safety and Prevention Services under their program “Bring Safety Home”.

 But maybe one of the best things we can do as parents is just to talk to our kids about their work.
 As we all know, the car is a great place to chat with teenagers and young adults because no one has to make eye contact.
 Here are some questions the MOL suggests parents can ask: